R2Northstar/NorthstarWiki/docs/steamdeck-and-linux/linux-troubleshooting.md

 # Troubleshooting

+{% hint style="warning" %}
+The GitBook based NorthstarWiki has been replaced in favour of the [NorthstarDocs](https://docs.northstar.tf/) where this wiki has been integrated.

+Check it out here: [https://docs.northstar.tf/Wiki/](https://docs.northstar.tf/Wiki/)

+The same page on the new wiki should be located here: https://docs.northstar.tf/Wiki/steamdeck-and-linux/linux-troubleshooting

+{% endhint %}

 ## Northstar not launching with Steam

 If you're encountering issues with Northstar launching on Steam, a very quick fix that usually works is deleting the compatdata for Titanfall2.